blka/bashflix/README.md

 # bashflix

-Watch movies and TV shows on Linux/Mac OS X, with subtitles, instantaneously.
+Watch movies and TV shows on Mac OS X/Ubuntu, with subtitles, instantaneously.
 Just give the name, quickly grab your popcorn and have fun!

 ![](http://i.imgur.com/FX4bt1B.gif)